talgball/lbr/README.md

 procedure is referenced in the code.
 The current robot required only hard iron adjustments, which were calculated last in 2019.
 Note that InvenSense does provide sdk's for driver development for more typical projects, but a lightweight python version was desired in this case.
 The device contains additional proprietary features for further onboard processing of the data streams to offload system cpu resources.
-Utilizing those capabilites requires a commercial releationship with InvenSense, and those were not implemented in this version.
+Utilizing those capabilities requires a commercial relationship with InvenSense, and those were not implemented in this version.
 * __battery__ - A simple driver to map voltage readings from a 12 Volt, 35 Amp-Hour Absorbed Glass Mat (AGM) battery into a state of charge table and report the ongoing status to interested processes.
 * __av__ - A wrapper package to access audio visual capabilities of a Raspberry Pi 3 GPU.
 This module is incomplete and